jehkundan/saucedemo-automation-framework/README.md

 📝 Allure Reporting Example

-Each test is annotated with @Epic, @Feature, @Story, and @Severity for clear reporting.
+Each tests is annotated with @Epic, @Feature, @Story, and @Severity for clear reporting.

 Failed tests automatically show stack trace and steps in the report.